 Scott Robinson sent me this note:

-Kathy Ridl is a fine violist/composer/arranger who also does excellent graphics work, and helps me with the CD covers for ScienSonic Laboratories.
+“Kathy Ridl is a fine violist/composer/arranger who also does excellent graphics work, and helps me with the CD covers for ScienSonic Laboratories.
 Last night she was making up a photo collage of musicians playing at the Lab, and I was bothered by the bright yellow foam ear plug that stuck out of Pat O’Leary’s ear.
 I’m very much in favor of using earplugs, and wear them all the time myself, but this bright yellow thing sticking out of his head among the mostly brown colors was very distracting.
 Kathy tried to Photoshop it out, but couldn’t get it to look natural.
-So I found another shot of Pat, without the earplug, and asked if she could just take that ear, or part of it, and drop it into the other shot.
-Kathy replied, “I’m charging you extra for cartilage!”
-(She made the switch, though, and it came out great!)
+So I found another shot of Pat, without the earplug, and asked if she could just take that ear, or part of it, and drop it into the other shot…to which Kathy replied, ‘I’m charging you extra for cartilage!’
+(She did the job, though, and it came out great!)”